Sirajuddin Haqqani: Taliban government since 2021

 When the Taliban retook control of the country in August 2021, the leader of the Islamic Emirate became Afghanistan's de facto ruler and head of state, and the deputy leader became the country's second-most-powerful position.
 Haqqani was appointed the acting interior minister of Afghanistan in the Caretaker Cabinet of the Islamic Emirate on 7 September.

 Haqqani gave his first ever on-camera interview in May 2022, with Christiane Amanpour in Kabul.
 Following the interview, he was described by Amanpour as the "heir" to Akhundzada in his capacity as deputy leader and "the most powerful member, frankly, of the current government, and indeed in the Taliban movement" due to Akhundzada's isolation in Kandahar.
 In the interview, Haqqani acknowledged concern by the international community over the treatment of women by the Taliban, and claimed women's rights would be respected, despite recent crackdowns, including an abrupt closure of secondary schools for girls and a decree requiring women to wear full-body coverings when in public.
 He claimed the schools would reopen once dress code issues were resolved, and said the veil decree was only advisory, despite evidence to the contrary.
 Haqqani also said the Taliban wants good relations with the United States and the international community, and no longer sees the U.S. as an enemy.

 In February 2023, Haqqani issued a rare rebuke of the government's hardline policies, which was widely interpreted as a criticism aimed at Akhundzada, who has governed in an increasingly autocratic and ultraconservative fashion.
 Speaking at a religious school in Khost Province, he said: "Monopolizing power and hurting the reputation of the entire system are not to our benefit... more responsibility has been placed on our shoulders and it requires patience and good behavior and engagement with the people."
 Government spokesman Zabihullah Mujahid indirectly reacted by saying criticism of the emir should be made in private, without naming Haqqani.

+In June 2024, Haqqani made his first visit overseas since the takeover, to meet UAE President Mohamed bin Zayed Al Nahyan in Abu Dhabi.
+The US criticized the UAE government for allowing him to visit despite the travel ban imposed by United Nations Security Council Resolution 1988.

+In March 2025, the Afghan interior ministry announced the lifting of bounties placed by the United States on Haqqani and his relatives Abdul Aziz Haqqani and Yahya Haqqani.

+On 15 August 2025, Supreme Leader Hibatullah Akhundzada reappointed Haqqani and the rest of the cabinet to their positions on a permanent basis.